sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

 *Application changes*

-1. What product would you recommend to WWI to migrate their storefront MVC application to the new SQL Server database?
+1. What product would you recommend to WWI to migrate their storefront MVC application to the new PostgreSQL database?

     A specific product might not be needed, but you might evaluate whether they are using an object relational mapping (ORM) tool or not.
-If they are using Entity Framework, Dapper, or nHibernate, then the application should migrate much more easily.
+If they are using Entity Framework, Dapper, or nHibernate, then the application can be migrated much more easily.

     If they didn't use an ORM, then much of the data-layer code will need to be rewritten.
 If this code is consolidated, and only plain old CLR objects (POCOs) are being handed back using the repository pattern, then we might be able to replace the entire tier with Entity Framework or another ORM.
 If there has been bleeding between the layers, then this process might be significantly more difficult.
 The entire storefront application would need to be refactored and tested eventually.
 For the POC, they are looking to switch the connection string, test several pages related to an order, and get a good idea on the work that would be necessary to get that to work.